OutSystems/docs-product/src/develop/processes/intro.md

 OutSystems allows you to design and manage your business processes and integrate them into your applications.
 A business process is simply called a **Process** in OutSystems and is understood as the way that a particular task is carried out in your organization, such as handling invoices, processing orders, or handling complaints.
 Processes are also known as BPT (Business Process Technology).

-A process is usually designed while thinking about an entity's life cycle, that is, it is designed as a flow of activities to be carried out at each stage of the entity's life cycle such as a task for the end-user to execute in your application, or wait for some condition to advance to the next activity, or even execute some task without the need for end-user intervention.
+A process is usually designed while thinking about an entity's life cycle, that is, it is designed as a flow of activities to be carried out at each stage of the entity's life cycle such as a task for the end user to execute in your application, or wait for some condition to advance to the next activity, or even execute some task without the need for end user intervention.

 To implement your process flow, use the Process Flow Editor which has a set of process tools for you to design the process flow of activities that have to be executed during the entity's life cycle.